Seid-M-Adem/swiss-data-science-demos-/ml_model_development/README.md

-# Swiss Clinical Trial Machine Learning Model DemO example
+# Clinical Trial Machine Learning Model Demo example

 This project is a demonstration of machine learning model development for analyzing clinical trial data in the Swiss pharmaceutical market.
 The dataset used is synthetic, but reflects real-world attributes found in clinical trials.